llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 ----------------

 A performance constraint can be removed or weakened via an implicit conversion.
 An attempt to add or strengthen a performance constraint is unsafe and results in a warning.
+The rules for this are comparable to that for ``noexcept`` in C++17 and later.

 .. code-block:: c++